lyra/plugin-sylius/README.md

 ```
 ## License

-Each Lyra Collect payment module source file included in this distribution is licensed under the The MIT License (MIT).
+Each Sogecommerce payment module source file included in this distribution is licensed under the The MIT License (MIT).

 Please see LICENSE.txt for the full text of the MIT license.
 It is also available through the world-wide-web at this URL: https://opensource.org/licenses/mit-license.html.